CARTAvis/manual_source/source/about_gui.rst

   * Compression quality (image): a parameter (1~32) to control the image quality with lossy compression.
 The higher the number is, the better quality the images are.
 Choose with caution. (default: 11) [effective immediately]
   * Compression quality (animation): a parameter (1~32) to control the animation quality with lossy compression.
 The higher the number is, the better quality the images are.
 Choose with caution. (default: 9) [effective immediately]
-  * GPU tile cache size (MB): the cache size of GPU for tiles (default: 512 MB)
+  * GPU tile cache size (number of tiles): the cache size of GPU for tiles (default: 512)
-  * System tile cache size (MB): the cache size of system memory for tiles (default: 4096 MB)
+  * System tile cache size (number of tiles): the cache size of system memory for tiles (default: 4096)

 * Log events

   * This is for debugging purpose.
 Normal users can skip this part.